Reflections of Recovery

 Pattern: Avoid emotional, physical, or sexual intimacy as a way to maintain distance.

 With my son, the one "dying for attention", I set boundaries.
-Yes, I wasn’t the most present, but no one gets to shame me about it, including him.
-I meet his needs as I see fit as a functioning, healthy, adult.
-Anything else, especially manipulation and guilt trips, I don’t tolerate.
+Yes, I wasn't the most present, but no one gets to shame me about it, including him.
+I meet his needs as I see fit as a functioning, healthy adult.
+Anything else, especially manipulation and guilt trips, I don't tolerate.
 Unfortunately, he will have to learn moderation as difficult as it seems for him.
-I didn’t teach him moderation when he was young and all I can do is model it now and hope he learns from me.
+I didn't teach him moderation when he was young, and all I can do is model it now and hope he learns from me.
 Whether he does or not, I trust that he is capable of finding his way, just as I was able to find mine.
-While I can’t completely fix the damage that I have done, I can love and support him now.
-The boundaries protect our relationship, my presence and love are to nourish it.
+While I can't completely fix the damage that I have done, I can love and support him now.
+The boundaries protect our relationship; my presence and love nourish it.

-Emotionally "unavailable" was safe for me, so there’s really no need to beat up on myself.
+Emotionally "unavailable" was safe for me, so there's really no need to beat up on myself.
 I was honestly doing the best that I could.
 However, I have now chosen to give my children the gift of a fully present mom.
-May the negative coping mechanisms they attained from living with me, be reduced as I get healthier.
-That’s all I can hope for and I can trust that the Universe has us.
+May the negative coping mechanisms they attained from living with me be reduced as I get healthier.
+That's all I can hope for, and I can trust that the Universe has us.

 CoDA Slogan: What Someone Else Thinks of me is None of my Business